All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This test was designed to assess an individual’s alcohol use as well as the consequences of this usage.

-It is comprised of 10 questions covering intake, dependency, and consequences.
+It is comprised of 10 questions covering intake, psychological or physical dependence, and consequences.

 Each of these questions is ranked from 1-4, and the individual’s addiction is assessed on their score.

-For example, a score over 13 shows that the individual has an alcohol dependency, though any score above 8 is a sign for concern.
+For example, a score over 13 shows that the individual has an alcohol dependency, though any score above 8 is a sign of concern.

 Interventions are a communicative approach to an individual’s rehab and recovery.

-Often with the presence of an interventionist (or counsellor), families meet with the individual affected by addiction and attempt to encourage them to enter rehabilitation.
+Often with the presence of an interventionist (or counsellor/psychiatrist), families meet with the individual affected by addiction and attempt to encourage them to enter rehabilitation.

 This standard form of intervention has a success rate of around 30%, though there are more specialised and flexible approaches.